lidofinance/lido-terra-stluna-bluna-converter-contract/contracts/converter/README.md

 The time-weighted price algorithm is quite simple: the price P, multiplied by its duration T, is continuously added to a cumulative value C. ([more info](https://docs.uniswap.org/protocol/V2/concepts/core-concepts/oracles)).

-Because the price of stLuna grows increases every hour, calculating the cumulative price of stLuna could be problematic to the converter contract.
+Because the price of stLuna increases every hour, calculating the cumulative price of stLuna could be problematic to the converter contract.
 For example, if no swaps are made for an extended period of time, the converter would be incapable of calculating the right duration for the last price.

 We see three solutions to this problem:
 * to implement a bot which will update the cumulative price in the converter contract each time the stLuna exchange rate changes in the hub;
 * to query the `last_index_modification` field from the hub (returns the last time the stLuna exchange rate changed) to properly calculate the stLuna price duration;
-* to make no change to the code.
+* to make no changes to the code.

 We've written a simple script which simulates all three options: